-In November 2008, following the submission of additional data by FMCSA and a series of appeals and related court rulings, the FMCSA adopted the final provisions of its December 2007 IFR, which allows commercial motor carrier drivers to continue to drive up to 11 hours within a 14-hour workday and mandates at least 10 consecutive off-duty hours between workdays.
+In November 2008, following the submission of additional data by FMCSA and a series of appeals and related court rulings, the FMCSA adopted the final hours-of-service (HOS) provisions of its December 2007 Interim Final Ruling (IFR), which allows commercial motor carrier drivers to continue to drive up to 11 hours within a 14-hour workday and mandates at least 10 consecutive off-duty hours between workdays.
 The ruling also allows drivers to continue to restart their calculations of weekly on-duty time limits after having at least 34 consecutive hours off-duty.
-Advocacy groups continue to challenge HOS regulations and on October 27, 2009, the FMCSA announced that it will "completely rewrite" the 2008 regulations.
-The timeline for the agency to issue a proposed rulemaking is less than 9 months, and a new Final Rule is expected in less than 2 years.
+Advocacy groups continued to challenge HOS regulations and on October 27, 2009, the FMCSA announced that it will "completely rewrite" the 2008 regulations.
+In December 2010, the FMCSA published proposed HOS rules, which comply with a court imposed settlement agreement that would require publication of the final rules by July 2011.
+The proposed rules include changes to the 34-hour restart, a mandatory 1 hour break during the work day, and the completion of all work within 14 hours.
+Although no decision has been made, the Company believes that the FMCSA also favors a 10-hour driving limit, which would yield a loss of 1-hour of service from current standards.

-We are also preparing for the FMCSA to change the carrier review, safety measurement and enforcement standards to a new system known as Comprehensive Safety Analysis 2010 (CSA 2010).
-The CSA 2010 system changes the safety evaluation process for all motor carriers and includes a scope of enforcement to the driver level (in our case the owner-operator) to make driver safety performance history more transparent to law enforcement and motor carriers.
+In December 2010, the FMCSA also initiated its Compliance Safety Accountability (CSA) initiative (formerly Comprehensive Safety Analysis 2010).
+The CSA system fundamentally changes the safety evaluation process for all motor carriers and includes a scope of enforcement to the driver level (in our case the owner-operator) to make driver safety performance history more transparent to law enforcement and motor carriers.
+The Company believes the intent is to improve regulatory oversight of motor carriers and drivers.